Social media best practice for mortgage brokers:

-Well, over 60% of the world’s population are on social media… So, there is a fair chance that quite a few of them are right here ‘on the internet’.
+Over 60% of the world’s population is on social media… So, there is a fair chance that quite a few of them are right here ‘on the internet’.

 It can’t always be about you… It’s good to share information about your life, business and successes, but your clients want to be engaged with content they find useful – solve a problem.

 Rather than posting simply because you need to, you should focus on sending out thoughtful posts that add value to your audience, even if this means posting less frequently.
 It’s hugely important to create engaging content that your audience can connect with.

 Education is key – the internet is a place for nerds to unite – so be nerdier, share your expertise, and bring people into your circle of knowledge.
 Explain glossary terms, and the mortgage journey, and share market insights/industry updates- become a learning resource for your followers.
 Make the answer to “why do you follow them?” a no-brainer!

 Social media best practice: Find your community